govau/notify-client-java/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `notification`:
+If the request to the client is successful, the client will return a `Notification`:

 ```java
 UUID id;